PhilNel/knowledge-boardgame-assistant/games/nemesis/objects-and-items/items-crafting.md

   - You always deal at least 1 Injury, except on a blank.
 If the Combat roll result is two "crosshairs", place a Fire marker in the Room you are in.
   - This is a Heavy Item.
   - Requires one Chemical and one Tool Component to craft.
-  - **Note**: This weapon is reloaded with Chemical and NOT Energy Charges.
+  - **Note**: The Flamethrower is reloaded with the Chemicals Item and NOT Energy Charges.
 - **Molotov Cocktail**: 3 cards
   - Choose 1 Room with an Intruder (the one you are in or neighboring).
 Place a Fire marker in that Room.
 Characters and Intruders in that Room suffer 1 Injury / Serious Wound.
   - Requires one Chemical and one Cloth Component to craft.